Skip to content.

 • What does OneConnect offer that the DA/WWC solution doesn’t?

-OneConnect delivers a more seamless caller experience by offering in-country telephone numbers that are familiar and recognizable to local users.
+OneConnect delivers a more seamless caller experience by offering in-country hotline numbers that are familiar and recognizable to local users.
 In contrast, the DA/WWC solution relies on AT&T’s network of publicly available Direct Access Codes, which connect callers to a U.S. toll-free number.
 While that method has worked well over the years, the dialing process may not be intuitive for everyone.
 Additionally, OneConnect generally provides broader coverage, especially with local and mobile carriers—though availability can vary by country.

 • I see ITFS, GIS, and Collect numbers included in my list of impacted countries.
 How are these line types impacted?

-International Toll-Free Service (ITFS) and Global Inbound Service (GIS) are also being sunset by AT&T as they are line types also delivered via traditional and aging technology.
+International Toll-Free Service (ITFS) and current Global Inbound Service (GIS) configurations are also being sunset by AT&T as they are line types also delivered via traditional and aging technology.
 These line types have traditionally been leased for each specific country and carry existing subscription fees.
 If you are currently paying a subscription cost for these line types, we will swap those out for OneConnect phone numbers at no cost to you.

 • What can customers expect during the transition?